 Spring 2025

-Working with the Provost’s Academic Administration team on finance/budget, the committee should also estimate the costs associated with the proposed plan.
+With preliminary recommendations developed, the task force leadership will work with the Provost’s Office’s Academic Administration team on finance/budget and will provide estimated costs associated with the proposed plan.

-The final implementation plan will be submitted for leadership review by summer/fall 2025.
+The final implementation plan will be submitted to the provost in fall 2025.

 Structure